 Tamper Detection Mechanism (Experimental)¶

-Krux's tamper detection tool combines cryptographic hashes, a Tamper Check Code, and camera-generated entropy to create a tamper indicator that is unique to each device, represented by a memorable image and four words.
+Krux's tamper detection tool combines cryptographic hashes, a Tamper Check Code (TC Code), and camera-generated entropy to create a tamper indicator that is unique to each device, represented by a memorable image and two sets of two words.

 Before we get into details, let's start with some limitations and necessary prerequisites to allow the feature to work.